-Prague, Czech Republic – Andrej Babis, the billionaire Czech Prime Minister and second richest man in the country, has long faced accusations of conflict of interest over his former business empire Agrofert.
+Prague, Czech Republic – Andrej Babis, the billionaire Czech PM and second richest man in the country, has long faced accusations of conflict of interest over his former business empire Agrofert.

 But in an unlikely new development, and in what many critics hail as an important breakthrough, the municipal council of Černošice – a small village of only 7.000 people outside of Prague, where Babis lives – has ruled that the Prime Minister is breaking conflict of interest rules by owning media outlets, including national newspapers and the country’s biggest commercial radio station.
 In its decision, the council was ruling over a complaint made by Transparency International, who wanted to prove that Babis remains the ultimate owner and beneficiary of Agrofert.
 The municipal council of Černošice is the first Czech institution to officially acknowledge that.
 The reason why the NGO brought the matter to Černošice is because conflict of interest complaints must be filed with the “relevant local authority” under Czech law.